pavel-purma/vscode-mocha-test-runner/.vscode-test/es5-project/README.md

 # es5-project

-Minimal project, where test are writen in es5 code, that mocha will understand.
+Minimal project, where test are writen in es5 code, that mocha understand.

+Default configuration is used.